stakater/kubestackplus-docs/content/about/service-definition.md

 ### Daemonsets

-Customers can create and run daemonsets on SAAP.
+Customers can create and run daemonsets.
 To restrict daemonsets to only run on worker nodes, use the following `nodeSelector`:

 ```yaml
 ...